glbala87/ELLA_tool/docs/manual/data-import-reanalyses.md

 ## Custom reanalyses from sample repository

-By default, *ella* uses gene panels defined in the pipeline for all samples.
+By default, ELLA uses gene panels defined in the pipeline for all samples.
 However, you may also create a new analysis on a previously run sample (provided other genes were sequenced, e.g. exome/genome data) by using the `SAMPLE REPOSITORY` option in the NEW IMPORT section:

 <div style="text-indent: 4%;"><img src="./img/import_source_sample_repo.png"></div>